TL;DR

 Any user's run fails, times out, or aborts — you get an email within seconds.
 Actor name, full error message, run ID, and direct link to the Apify console.

-Example failure alert
+Example email alert

-Actor: website-contact-scraper
+Actor: google-maps-email-extractor

 Status: FAILED